The Big Picture® is web-based software that helps financial advisors build trust with investors by evaluating their down-market preparedness

 A rolling period is a fixed period of time that shifts from one start and end date to the next start and end date for which data are available.
 The start date for each rolling period always precedes the end date of the previous one.
 In this way, rolling periods are partially overlapping.

 Tax rates have varied significantly through time, by jurisdiction, and by the legal and financial circumstances of particular individuals.
-They also vary according to the interest and dividends generated by a given portfolio, as well asits cost basis.
+They also vary according to the interest and dividends generated by a given portfolio, as well as its cost basis.
 Taxes are therefore excluded from the app's calculations.

 Within the app, you can adjust the Total Expense Ratio to gauge the impact of expenses on investment results.

-Per standard practice, the app considers withdrawal rates as percentages of starting capital.
+Per standard practice, the software considers withdrawal rates as percentages of starting capital.
 The annual dollar equivalent is calculated, and then divided by twelve.
 The resulting amount is then adjusted by the actual rate of inflation that prevailed in each historical month over which the portfolio is back-tested, and is withdrawn monthly from the portfolio balance.
 Withdrawals are not adjusted based on portfolio performance.

 Historical index data are updated quarterly via an automatic feed.
-You can see the most-recent update at the bottom of the app's Settings page.

 Yes, you can cancel your subscription at any time.
 Annual fees are refundable within the first 60 days following the expiry of your 10-day free trial.
 Subscriptions automatically renew and will continue renewing until you cancel.
 Once your subscription is canceled, you will retain access to the Big Picture for the duration of your subscription term.